Macrometacorp/docs/docs/queryworkers/bind-parameters.md

 FILTER u.name == @name   // correct
 ```

-If you need to do string processing (concatenation, etc.) in the query, you need to use [string functions](c8ql/functions/string.md) to do so:
+If you need to do string processing (concatenation, etc.) in the query, you need to use [C8QL string functions](c8ql/functions/string.md) to do so:

 ```js
 FOR u IN users